labgem/microscope-user-doc/docs/content/mage/info.rst

 How to use the "Additional data" field?
 ---------------------------------------

-The **Comments** field is dedicated to the annotators who want to leave some notes for themselves or for others annotators from the project.
+The **Comments** field is dedicated to the annotators who want to leave some notes for themselves or for others annotators.

 .. _mage_class_field: